BrawlRE/BrawlRE.github.io/public/docs/Brawl/Song_IDs.md

 Opening Theme (Wii Sports) | R16 | 27E0
 Charge!
 (Wii Play) | R17 | 27E1
 ```
-R01/27D1 is referenced, codenamed "WILDTRACKS"
+R01/27D1 is referenced, codenamed "WILDTRACKS".

-R03 is codenamed "ELECTRO", and it is the ambient noise that plays on the Electroplankton stage
+R03 is codenamed "ELECTRO", and it is the ambient noise that plays on the Electroplankton stage.

-Metal Gear franchise (Sxx filenames)
+### Metal Gear franchise (Sxx filenames)
 ```handsontable
 # COLUMNS
 Song Title